The Sedaconda study

 The study successfully reached its primary endpoint, demonstrating Sedaconda’s non-inferiority to intravenous propofol in maintaining an adequate depth of sedation.
 Additionally, the results showed that sedation with Sedaconda reduced the need for opioids, facilitated spontaneous breathing, and enabled a faster and more predictable awakening.
 In terms of safety, Sedaconda was well tolerated, with a safety profile consistent with previous findings for isoflurane.
-Taken together, the SED001 study results confirm the clinical experience of inhaled sedation as an effective and safe method of sedation.
+Taken together, the Sedaconda study results confirm the clinical experience of inhaled sedation as an effective and safe method of sedation.

-The results were published in the Lancet Respiratory Medicine journal (Meiser et al., 2021) and constituted the basis for Sedana Medical's European marketing approval for Sedaconda for inhaled sedation.
+The results were published in The Lancet Respiratory Medicine journal (Meiser et al., 2021) and constituted the basis for Sedana Medical's European marketing approval for Sedaconda for inhaled sedation.

 The IsoCOMFORT study

 Currently, midazolam is the only sedation option for children in ICU because propofol is contraindicated due to the risk of serious adverse events.
-The patients will be sedated for 12–48 hours with either sedation method and the primary endpoint will be the proportion of time spent at adequate sedation depth.
+The patients will be sedated for 12–48 hours with either sedation method, and the primary endpoint will be the proportion of time spent at adequate sedation depth.